merecat27/conlang-builder/README.md

 # conlang-builder
 Conlang Builder is a simple tool to help keep things organized as you define words in your conlang.

 Planned features:
+* recommended natlang words to translate
-* English to conlang lookup
+* natlang to conlang lookup
-* conlang to English lookup
+* conlang to natlang lookup
 * view as a list
 * create new entries
 * edit existing entries